Miles For Paws

 Our team is comprised of athletes with all levels of experience and interest in a range of sporting activities.
 As a Pack Member, you are welcome to participate in races with the group, or choose your own event and participate as an individual representing Miles For Paws.

 Miles For Paws is a program of the Mayor's Alliance for NYC's Animals, a 501(c)(3) organization whose mission is to transform New York City into a no-kill community by 2015.
-In collaboration with more than 150 participating rescue groups and shelters, we have succeeded in saving more than 250,000 lives since 2003.
-More than three out of four lives entering AC&C were saved in 2012.
-To learn more about our progress, please view our 2013 Progress Report.
+In collaboration with more than 150 participating rescue groups and shelters, we have succeeded in saving more than 275,000 lives since 2003.
+More than eight out of ten lives entering AC&C were saved in 2014.
+To learn more about our progress, please view our 2014 Progress Report.
 While we've made tremendous progress in saving lives, more work is yet to be done, and more lives are yet to be saved.
 As with many challenges — including races — the last few miles can be the most difficult

 In becoming a Pack Member, you can make a difference in the lives of NYC's homeless animals with every mile, avenue, or block you complete.
 Your efforts and dollars will make a tremendous impact towards reducing euthanasia in NYC.
 By supporting Miles For Paws, you help us win the race to make NYC into a no-kill community.